Coleman Reservoir 2024 Survey Report

 Fish Community

 - Hybrid Striped Bass: Hybrid Striped Bass were present in the reservoir in low relative abundance.
-All fish sampled were of harvestable size.
+All fish sampled were harvestable size.

 Management Strategies

-- Gill netting will be conducted in spring 2025 to determine if Sunshine Bass stockings were successful as well as to maintain long-term trend data on Channel Catfish, sample for White Crappie, and presence or absence of Flathead Catfish.
+- Gill netting will be conducted in spring 2029 to maintain long-term trend data on Channel Catfish as well as sample for White Crappie, and presence or absence of Flathead Catfish.
+Access and habitat surveys will be conducted in summer 2028.

-- Access and habitat surveys will be conducted in summer 2024.
-Inform the public of the threat and negative impact of invasive species.
+- Inform the public of the threat and negative impact of invasive species.

 Performance Report as required by Federal Aid in Sport Fish Restoration Act Texas Federal Aid Project F-221-M-2 Inland Fisheries Division Monitoring and Management Program